Home >> Application >> By Standard >> ISO >> ISO 1 ~ 4999 >> ISO 527-1, ISO 527-2 Tensile Test of Plastics Composites & plastics

 ISO 527-3 Plastics - TENSILE PROPERTIES - PART 3: FOR FILMS AND SHEETS

-ASTM D638 Tensile Testing method for Properties of Plastics
+ASTM D638 Tensile Testing for Plastics

 ASTM D882 Tensile test of Thin Plastic Sheeting